 Having lived for a decade between London and southern California, from the mid 1980s Best lived in Chelsea, London, apart from a year in Portavogie, Co.
 Down (2001).
 For eight years (1987–95) Best's partner was Mary Shatila; with a calm temperament and a business background, she sorted out his business affairs and personal finances (Best had been declared bankrupt in November 1982), and acted as his agent for personal appearances.
 He worked as an after-dinner speaker, in stage and pub shows, and as a television football pundit, and made the round of television talk shows; when sober, he could be an engaging guest, but a drunken appearance on BBC's Wogan in September 1990 was deeply embarrassing.
 He produced several ghost-written autobiographies and memoirs.
 Too often, however, the income from such sources merely funded his drinking and gambling.
 He married secondly (July 1995) Alexandra Jane ('Alex') Pursey (b.
 1972), an airline cabin attendant less than half his age; they divorced in 2004.

 After spending five weeks in hospital with a severe liver condition (March–April 2000), Best had a liver transplant in July 2002.
-Hospitalised with a kidney infection, after seven weeks in intensive care, and having developed a lung infection and suffering internal bleeding, he died 25 November 2005 in Cromwell Hospital, London.
-His funeral service in the Grand Hall at Stormont castle (attended by unionist, nationalist, and republican politicians) was relayed to 25,000 mourners in the castle grounds, and broadcast on live television; some 100,000 persons lined the route of the funeral cortege to Belfast's Roselawn cemetery.
+Hospitalised with a kidney infection, after seven weeks in intensive care, and having developed a lung infection and suffering internal bleeding, he died on 25 November 2005 in Cromwell Hospital, London.
+His funeral service in the Grand Hall at Stormont castle (attended by unionist, nationalist and republican politicians) was relayed to 25,000 mourners in the castle grounds, and broadcast on live television; some 100,000 people lined the route of the funeral cortege to Belfast's Roselawn cemetery.

 In a poll of experts to determine the FIFA player of the century, Best came sixteenth, eleventh among European footballers, and third among players from Britain or Ireland, after Charlton and Stanley Matthews (the only other Irish players on the European list were Liam Brady (73rd) and Jackie Carey (qv) (96th)).